 UPM Biofuels will play a key role in implementing UPM’s Biofore strategy, providing dependable, high quality products for road and sea transport, and working with our customers to deliver sustainable growth.

-The proposed second UPM biorefinery would produce approximately 500,000 tonnes of advanced biofuels for transportation.
-The Kotka Biorefinery would use several new sustainable feedstocks and partly different technology from the UPM Lappeenranta Biorefinery.
+The proposed new UPM biorefinery would produce approximately 500,000 tonnes of advanced biofuels for transportation and for replacing fossil raw materials in the chemical industry.
+The biorefinery would use several new sustainable feedstocks and partly different technology from the UPM Lappeenranta Biorefinery.

-The feedstocks for Kotka would include solid wood biomass and Brassica carinata grown as a secondary crop in South America.
+The feedstocks for the new biorefinery would include solid wood biomass and Brassica carinata grown as a secondary crop in South America.
 The carinata crop produces non-edible oil suitable for biofuels' feedstock and protein for animal feed.
-UPM grows and tests carinata with third-party farmers in Uruguay.
+UPM grows and tests carinata with third party farmers in Uruguay.